Local expert Lionel Lee of Wanderhow shares how to travel Singapore like a local.

 The Hawker Centre – Dining in Singapore

-The reason the Hawker Centre's are so significant is because you cannot find them anywhere else in the world.
+The reason the Hawker Centre’s are so significant is that you cannot find anything like them anywhere else in the world.

 Whenever I am travelling, I always try to find the local version of hawker centre.